About Business Rules

 }

-You can open a business rule as a class in your IDEOpens in a new tab, edit the document, and save the changes.
-Changes saved in your IDEOpens in a new tab are immediately available in the Rule Editor page.
-However, you may have to refresh the page to see them.
+Changes made in an IDE might not be immediately visible in the Rule Editor page; you may have to refresh the page to see them.

 Given that rules are classes, you can map rules to other namespaces.
 If you do so, you must recompile all the mapped rule classes in each namespace where you use them to ensure that the local metadata is available in each namespace.